-Destiny 2 initially released in 2017, and since then, developers Bungie has released several new DLC and expansions to provide new ways for players to grind new loot and explore new challenges.
+Destiny 2 was initially released in 2017.
+Since then, developers Bungie has released several new DLC and expansions to provide new ways for players to grind new loot and explore new challenges.
 Before Bungie left Activision, Destiny 2 had a series of DLC packages they released at different rates.
-They have since expanded to a season pass approach with varying updates of content every few months with new challenges, events, and things to do.
+They have since expanded to a season pass approach with varying content updates every few months with new challenges, events, and things to do.

 Curse of Osiris

-The Curse of Osiris DLC pack released in late 2017 shortly after the release of Destiny 2, and it focused on the legendary Guardian Osiris.
+The Curse of Osiris DLC pack was released in late 2017, shortly after Destiny 2’s release, and it focused on the legendary Guardian Osiris.
 They were exiled from the Last City due to his obsession with the Vex and retreated to the Infinite Forest to fight them, attempting to protect the solar system from the growing threat of the Vex, who continue to try and infest it.
-This expansion introduced Osiris as a character and allowed players to visit Mercury while raising the level cap to 25 with the power level cap increasing to 330.
+This expansion introduced Osiris as a character and allowed players to visit Mercury while raising the level cap to 25, with the power level cap increasing to 330.

-The Forsaken DLC pack was the introduction of the Destiny 2 year 2 in September 2018.
-Bungie did a significant overhaul to the game’s structure in an attempt to shake things in terms of new gameplay.
+The Forsaken DLC pack was the introduction of Destiny 2 year 2 in September 2018.
+Bungie did a significant overhaul to the game’s structure to shake things in terms of new gameplay.
 The story of the DLC focused on players avenging the death of Cayde-6, one of the three primary Guardians associated with the different classes in the game.
-A new game mode called Gambit came to the game where it had to gather up nodes dropped by enemy NPCs while competing against an enemy team who was completing the same goals.
+In addition, a new game mode called Gambit came to the game where it had to gather up nodes dropped by enemy NPCs while competing against an enemy team who was completing the same goals.
 Additionally, the level cap jumped to 50, and the overall power level increased to 600.

 Season of the Forge

-Season of the Forge was the first content piece arriving in Destiny 2 for the game’s Annual Pass, releasing with Forsaken in December 2018.
-The Annual Pass came with three different seasons of content, each with a unique theme with a new focus for players.
+Season of the Forge was the first content piece arriving in Destiny 2 for the game’s Annual Pass, releasing Forsaken in December 2018.
+The Annual Pass came with three different seasons of content, each with a unique theme and a new focus.
 In Season of the Forge, players gained access to the Black Armory, where they had to speak to the head of the armory, Ada-1, who gave players side quests to complete.
 The quests gave them access to new weapons with unique pieces of lore attached to them.
-The power level increased to 650.
+Additionally, the power level increased to 650.

 Season of the Drifter

 Following Season of the Force came the Season of the Drifter, the one running the new Gambit PvEvP game mode.
 Gambit received an advanced mode called Gambit Prime, where the best of the best Gambit players competed for additional loot.
-There was a brand new Gambit-specific armor set that enhanced the abilities of players who performed specific tasks during the game.
-Beyond the additional PvP mode, there were a handful of lore-focused goals involved Xur, The Nine and their Emissary, the Drifter’s connection to the other Guardians, and the Last City.
-The power level increased to 700.
+In addition, there was a brand new Gambit-specific armor set that enhanced the abilities of players who performed specific tasks during the game.
+Beyond the additional PvP mode, a handful of lore-focused goals involved Xur, The Nine and their Emissary, the Drifter’s connection to the other Guardians, and the Last City.
+Additionally, the power level increased to 700.

 Season of Opulence

-When Shadowkeep released in early October 2019, Bungie had separated from publishing company Activision and had begun to produce and develop content for Destiny 2 from their team.
-Shadowkeep brought players back to Earth’s moon, where they had to engage the Nightmare-based enemies with the main NPC for the event being Eris Morn, a character from the first game.
-Shadowkeep came with plenty of new features, such as new PvE strike missions, finishers, new gear, PvP maps, a new raid called Garden of Salvation, the reintroduction of artifacts, and much more.
+When Shadowkeep was released in early October 2019, Bungie had separated from Activision and had begun to produce and develop content for Destiny 2 from their team.
+Shadowkeep brought players back to Earth’s moon, where they had to engage the Nightmare-based enemies, with the main NPC for the event being Eris Morn, a character from the first game.
+Shadowkeep came with plenty of new features, such as new PvE strike missions, finishers, new gear, PvP maps, a new raid called Garden of Salvation, reintroducing artifacts, and much more.
 Shadowkeep was similar in scale to the Forsaken update with all of the gameplay changes and new features.
 With Bungie leaving Activision, they had to go to Steam for the PC port, and Bungie introduced New Light, allowing new players to try the game for free and play up through a good majority of the game.

 Season of the Undying

 The Season of the Undying came out alongside Shadowkeep and introduced the Black Garden.
-It was a weekly event where the Vex were attacking the surface of the moon, invading the location where players had to defend against them at random locations all over the map.
-Players had to venture to the Black Garden where the Vex were gathering to prevent the Vex offensives from continuing where they fought against two waves of enemies, and then take on the big boss at the end to receive weekly loot.
+It was a weekly event where the Vex were attacking the moon’s surface, invading the location where players had to defend against them at random locations all over the map.
+Players had to venture to the Black Garden, where the Vex were gathering to prevent the Vex offensives from continuing where they fought against two waves of enemies and then take on the big boss at the end to receive weekly loot.
 The power cap had increased to 960.

 The Season of the Undying was also the first of the expansions to introduce a battle pass.
 Players had to level it up to earn additional items.
-There was a free version and a paid version, which cost 900 Silver equalling out to $10.00.
+A free version and a paid version cost 900 Silver, equalling out to $10.00.

 Season of Dawn

-Similar to the Season of the Undying, Season of Dawn featured a battle pass players could level up by completing a variety of different tasks and bounties in the game.
-There was a free version and a premium one, which cost 900 silver equating to $10.00.
+As the Season of the Undying, Season of Dawn featured a battle pass players could level up by completing various tasks and bounties in the game.
+There was a free version and a premium one, which cost 900 silver, equating to $10.00.

 Season of the Worthy

 After Season of the Dawn, it’s the Season of the Worthy.
 It sees the return of the Trials of Osiris, which were a popular player-versus-player game mode in the original Destiny 2.
-It consisted of two teams of three players fighting it out for five to nine rounds, rewarding players with exclusive weapons and gear, with a chance to receive them from the Lighthouse.
+It consisted of two teams of three players fighting it out for five to nine rounds, rewarding players with exclusive weapons and gear with a chance to receive them from the Lighthouse.
 Trials of Osiris started on Friday and continued throughout the weekend, going away when the game reset on Tuesday.
-The armor players receive from the Lighthouse, after winning flawlessly over the period comes with unique animations to signify their hard-won weekend.
+After winning flawlessly over the period, the armor players receive from the Lighthouse comes with unique animations to signify their hard-won weekend.

 Season of the Arrivals